-- 1. ESO will submit an NTC restriction that allows maximum interconnector capacity, but which is consistent with secure system operation (System Security). - 2.
-The decision to calculate and possibly apply NTC restrictions will be based on: - a. the best forecast of system conditions at the time; - b. the best view of credible alternative actions that are likely to be available;

-3. ESO will not submit DA NTC restrictions on a given IC where ID options are available.
-This means either:

-- An established explicit ID market, where the throughput of energy volumes in the connecting market meets or exceeds that requested by ESO; or - Some other form of ID service provided by either the IC, connecting SO or another third party with reasonable availability and firmness.
+- 1. The decision to calculate and possibly apply NTC restrictions will be based on: - a. the best forecast of system conditions at the time; - b. the best view of credible alternative actions that are likely to be available; - 2.
+ESO will not submit DA NTC restrictions on a given IC where ID options are available.
+This means either: - An established explicit ID market, where the throughput of energy volumes in the connecting market meets or exceeds that requested by ESO; or - Some other form of ID service provided by either the IC, connecting SO or another third party with reasonable availability and firmness.